Nissan's Ghosn offers to wear electronic ankle tag for bail | MarketScreener

 Ghosn, who spearheaded Nissan's turnaround two decades ago, had pushed for a deeper tie-up between Nissan and Renault, including possibly a full merger, despite strong reservations at the Japanese firm.

-"We are not at the stage for such discussions," Nissan CEO Hirota Saikawa told reporters on Monday.
+"We are not at the stage for such discussions," Nissan CEO Hiroto Saikawa told reporters on Monday.

 Saikawa also said he had not heard directly about a reported French proposal to integrate the Japanese carmaker's management with Renault, adding that it was not the time to discuss revising the partners' capital ties.